-Exercise Answer Key:
+Answer Key for Activity

 - 1. Incorrect.
 Bob is the only subject, so the verb should be is. - 2.
 Correct.
 The verb is singular because the sentence refers to each play, singular. - 3.
 Incorrect.
 The verb should be is because passion is the subject, not stamps. - 4.
 Incorrect.
 The verb should be stand because the word silos is the subject, not windmill. - 5.
 Correct.
 Neither indicates that the sentence refers to each applicant. - 6.
 Incorrect.
-News is singular, so it takes a singular verb. - 7.
+News is a singular noun, so it takes a singular verb. - 7.
 Correct.
 Diet is singular, so it takes a singular verb.
-Fruits and vegetables are not the subjects. - 8.
+Fruits and vegetables are not the subjects of the sentence. - 8.
 Correct.
-Even though bird and cats are connected by or, cats is plural and closest to the verb, so the verb must be plural, also. - 9.
+Even though bird and cats are connected by or, cats is plural and closest to the verb, so the verb must be plural also. - 9.
 Incorrect.
 The verb should be live because the word they is the subject, and it is plural. - 10.
 Correct.
-In the first clause, dollars is singular, and in the second clause, dollars is plural.
+In the first clause, dollars is a singular noun, but in the second clause, dollars is plural.